 Development Code and Regulations

 The NPDES permit requires that the City updates its codes and regulations to make Low Impact Development (LID) the preferred and commonly-used approach to site development.
-The City will work with a stakeholder committee to develop the Low Impact Development Code.
-Check back in early 2015 for additional information concerning development code and regulation updates.
+The City worked with a stakeholder committee to develop the Low Impact Development Code.

 A public meeting was held April 10, 2014 to discuss the Low Impact Development Code update process and updates to the Public Works Design Manual.
 The presentation is available here: LID Code Update Public Meeting Presentation.

 LID is a stormwater and land use management strategy that strives to mimic natural hydrologic processes of infiltration, filtration, storage, evaporation and transpiration by emphasizing conservation, use of on-site natural features, site planning, and distributed stormwater management practices that are integrated into a project design (Ecology 2012.)